Autodesk (NASDAQ:ADSK) Issues FY 2023 Earnings Guidance

+Autodesk (NASDAQ:ADSK – Get Rating) last announced its earnings results on Thursday, February 24th.
+The software company reported $0.98 EPS for the quarter, beating the Zacks’ consensus estimate of $0.91 by $0.07.
+Autodesk had a net margin of 11.33% and a return on equity of 55.95%.
+The business had revenue of $1.21 billion during the quarter, compared to analysts’ expectations of $1.20 billion.
+During the same period in the prior year, the company earned $0.80 earnings per share.
+The firm’s revenue was up 16.6% on a year-over-year basis.
+As a group, equities analysts forecast that Autodesk will post 4.28 earnings per share for the current year.

-In other news, CAO Stephen W. Hope sold 197 shares of the company’s stock in a transaction on Tuesday, January 11th.
-The stock was sold at an average price of $260.47, for a total transaction of $51,312.59.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Corporate insiders own 0.11% of the company’s stock.
+In related news, CAO Stephen W. Hope sold 197 shares of the business’s stock in a transaction that occurred on Tuesday, January 11th.
+The stock was sold at an average price of $260.47, for a total value of $51,312.59.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CFO Deborah Clifford sold 3,953 shares of the business’s stock in a transaction that occurred on Wednesday, March 9th.
+The shares were sold at an average price of $202.71, for a total value of $801,312.63.
+The disclosure for this sale can be found here.
+Insiders sold a total of 4,229 shares of company stock valued at $873,789 in the last 90 days.
+Company insiders own 0.11% of the company’s stock.

-Institutional investors have recently made changes to their positions in the stock.
-EverSource Wealth Advisors LLC purchased a new stake in Autodesk during the 4th quarter worth $28,000.
-Titleist Asset Management LTD. purchased a new stake in Autodesk during the 4th quarter worth $207,000.
-Cypress Capital Group purchased a new stake in Autodesk during the 4th quarter worth $208,000.
-HB Wealth Management LLC purchased a new stake in Autodesk during the 4th quarter worth $230,000.
-Finally, Penserra Capital Management LLC boosted its position in Autodesk by 22.6% during the 4th quarter.
-Penserra Capital Management LLC now owns 1,063 shares of the software company’s stock worth $297,000 after purchasing an additional 196 shares during the period.
-88.07% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors have recently bought and sold shares of the business.
+EverSource Wealth Advisors LLC purchased a new stake in Autodesk during the fourth quarter worth $28,000.
+Titleist Asset Management LTD. purchased a new stake in Autodesk during the fourth quarter worth $207,000.
+Cypress Capital Group purchased a new stake in Autodesk during the fourth quarter worth $208,000.
+HB Wealth Management LLC purchased a new stake in Autodesk during the fourth quarter worth $230,000.
+Finally, Penserra Capital Management LLC lifted its holdings in shares of Autodesk by 22.6% during the 4th quarter.
+Penserra Capital Management LLC now owns 1,063 shares of the software company’s stock valued at $297,000 after purchasing an additional 196 shares during the last quarter.
+Institutional investors own 88.07% of the company’s stock.

 Autodesk, Inc engages in the design of software and services.
 Its products include AutoCAD, BIM 360, Civil 3D, Fusion 360, InfraWorks, Inventor, Maya, PlanGrid, Revit, Shotgun, and 3ds Max.
 The firm also offers product development and manufacturing software, which provides manufacturers in the automotive, transportation, industrial machinery, consumer products, and building product industries with comprehensive digital design, engineering, and production solutions.